 Two days postoverdose, her vision started to return such that she could perceive light.
 Slit lamp fundus examination was normal at this point.
 Her sight gradually improved.
-By 1 month, visual acuity was 6/9 bilaterally, although subjectively her vision was akin to 'being under water'.
+By 1 month, acuity was 6/9 bilaterally, although subjectively her vision was akin to 'being under water'.
 Colour vision was profoundly reduced: she could discern the Ishihara control plate only.
 Her pupils remained persistently dilated with sluggish direct reactions to light.
-Funduscopy now showed optic disc pallor and retinal vessel attenuation bilaterally (figure 1), with thinning of the nasal retinal nerve fibre layer on optical coherence tomography (figure 2).
-Visual fields were severely constricted (figure 3A) such that she remained functionally limited.
-Electrodiagnostic testing at 3 months was consistent with quinine overdose, with reduced electroretinogram amplitude and abnormal flicker response.
+Funduscopy now showed optic disc pallor and retinal vessel attenuation bilaterally (figure 1), with thinning of the nasal retinal nerve fibre layer on optical coherence tomography (figure were Visual fields severely constricted (figure 3A) such that she remained functionally limited.
+Electrodiagnostic testing at 3 months was consistent with quinine overdose, with electroretinogram reduced amplitude and abnormal flicker response.